DamianChodorek/renshi-redux/README.md

                     }
 }
 ```
 You listen for new state in presenters and render it.
 Controllers and presenters inherit from the same class - `BaseController` but have two different responsibilities.
-Controllers handle plugin events.
-Presenters translate state changes to plugin calls that modify view.
+Both handle plugin and state events, but only presenters should modify view by calling theirs plugin.
 ```kotlin
 class MakeApiCallBtnPresenterImpl
 : BaseController<MakeApiCallBtnFragmentPlugin, MainActivityState>(), MakeApiCallBtnPresenter {